maddicoat/CHEM10121/_episodes/01-introduction.md

 ```
 {: .output}

-At the beginning of this episode, we introduced the `print()` function.
+In the previous code block, we introduced the `print()` function.
 Often, we will use the print function just to make sure our code is working correctly.

 Note that if you do not specify a new name for a variable, then it doesn't automatically change the value of the variable; this is called being *immutable*.
 For example if we typed
 ```